Mercedes-Benz GLE: SUV (W166)

 The W166 facelift was unveiled at the New York Auto Show.
 The GLE 500 e is the first plug-in hybrid in this model range, combining a 333 hp V6 engine with a 116 hp electric motor.
 The first 19 units were delivered in the American market in June 2016.

-Coupe (C292)
+Coupé (C292)

 The GLE Coupé (C292) is the coupé SUV version and is heavily related to the W166, sharing its platform, mechanicals and interior (but having a unique body with a similar design).
-The C292 coupe was unveiled to the public in January 2015 at the North American International Auto Show, it was discontinued in August 2019 after the introduction of the W167.
+The C292 coupé was unveiled to the public in January 2015 at the North American International Auto Show, it was discontinued in August 2019 after the introduction of the W167.

 The GLE Coupé was built in Alabama with the GLE on which it is based.
 Sales are expected from the second half of 2015.
-The range is topped by the Mercedes-AMG GLE 63 S-Model, powered by 5.5-litre twin turbo V8 producing 585 bhp and 768 Nm of torque, making it one of the quickest of its type.
+The range is topped by the Mercedes-AMG GLE 63 S-Model, powered by 5.5-liter twin turbo V8 producing 585 bhp and 768 Nm of torque, making it one of the quickest in its segment.